 Each state is required to develop a SIP that sets forth how CAA provisions will be imposed within the state.
 The SIP is the primary means for the implementation, maintenance, and enforcement of the measures needed to attain and maintain the NAAQS within each state and includes control measures, emissions limitations, and other provisions required to attain and maintain the ambient air quality standards.
 The purpose of the SIP is twofold.
 First, it must provide a control strategy that will result in the attainment and maintenance of the NAAQS.
 Second, it must demonstrate that progress is being made in attaining the standards in each nonattainment area.
 Maintenance areas are subject to a maintenance plan to ensure that compliance is maintained.
-To demonstrate progress toward attainment or maintenance status, the Air Quality Monitoring Program monitors ambient air throughout the state.
-The purpose is to monitor, assess, and provide information on statewide ambient air quality conditions and trends.
+To demonstrate progress toward attainment or maintenance status, the Air Quality Monitoring Program monitors ambient air quality conditions and trends.
 Air monitoring stations collect representative data that indicates how much of a pollutant is in the air.
 In 2022-2023, the network within South Carolina will be comprised of 70 monitors and samplers at 23 sites (SCDHEC, 2022).
 While there are no monitoring stations in Sumter County where Shaw AFB is located, there are more than 20 air monitors for criteria pollutants in the surrounding counties of Florence and Columbia (SCDHEC, 2022).